Buy Huichol Art Online

 Huichol Use of the Beeswax

 A beeswax mixture is used as the adhesive in both the beaded art and yarn paintings.
 A very thin coating of beeswax mixture is applied to the surface of a wooden carving, to a board (for yarn paintings) or to the inside of a gourd (for prayer bowls).
 Beads are then applied using a needle full of beads in the colors that the artist needs for an area.
-The beads stay in place permanently with gentle care.
+The beads stay in place permanently with gentle handling of the piece.

 NOTE: Keep the piece out of direct, hot sunlight and use a gentle touch on the surface so as not to press the beads, causing a “bruise.”